devvsaurabh/devvsaurabh/README.md

-- 👋 Hi, I’m @devvsaurabh, currently working as Product Engineer at Stylumia.
+- 👋 Hi, I’m @devvsaurabh, currently working as Member Technical at D.E.
+Shaw
-- 👀 I’m interested in Backend Development.
+- 👀 I’m interested in Data Engineering and Backend Development.
 - 🌱 I’m currently working on Distributed crawler using (Scrapy, Redis, AWS and Elasticsearch) and API development using (FastApi, Mysql, Docker)
 - 🚀 Ask me about web crawlers, Flask, FastApi and Redis.
 - 📫 reach me at - 📧 : rajsaurabh84@gmail.com or https://www.linkedin.com/in/saurabh-26/